Skip to main content

 Why is hip-to-gable so popular in Lewisham?

 Two reasons.
-First, supply: Edwardian semis with hipped roofs are common in Hither Green, Lee, and the streets towards Brockley — the housing stock is well-suited to this conversion.
+First, supply: Edwardian semis with hipped roofs are common in Hither Green, Lee, and the streets towards Brockley, so the housing stock is well-suited to this conversion.
 Second, the floor-area gain: replacing the sloping side roof with a vertical gable wall gains 6-8 square metres of usable space at standing height that's unusable in a standard dormer conversion.
 The result is a substantial 25-35 square metre conversion suitable for a master bedroom with en-suite plus a second bedroom or home office.
-Property value uplift typically beats the cost premium over a standard dormer.

 Are Lewisham conservation areas restrictive for loft conversions?